elastic/kibana/x-pack/plugins/security_solution/public/common/components/sourcerer/readme.md

 # Sourcerer Component

+### Adding sourcerer to a new page
+- In order for the sourcerer to show up on a page, it needs to be added to the array `sourcererPaths` in `containers/sourcerer/index.tsx`
+- The scope of a sourcerer component will be default unless the path is added to the `detectionsPaths` array, in which case the scope can be detections in `containers/sourcerer/index.tsx`

 ## Default Sourcerer
 ![](../../images/default.png)
 - The data view is shown in the dropdown.
 All index aliases that have existing indices are selected by default.
 Index aliases that do NOT have existing indices are shown in the dropdown as deactivated